Total funding: $7 million, consisting of $3.5 million from the Australian Government and $3.5 million from the New South Wales (NSW) Government.

 The project will:

 - generate up to 5 GL per year in water savings from reduced system and operational losses

 - reallocate and manage the water savings for the environment

 - reduce groundwater accession and associated salinity impacts through reduced seepage and leakage in the channels

 - secure better quality and reliable water supplies for farmers

 The final survey, design and plans are completed for two of the three projects, and preliminary works are being carried out.
-The Lower Gwydir project is delayed by recent flooding.
+The Lower Gwydir project is delayed by flooding.